Miley joins the cult of short hair. (Via Twitter)Reason #1: To finally be free.

 Who cares?
 Among women, facing down a pair of shears earns a kind of respect it probably shouldn't.

 It's a warrior move.
-It says you're a free thinker, the kind of person who can go to a salon and push back against the stylist's question "Are you sure?" like Michael Jordan in an old Nike ad.
+It says you're a free thinker, the kind of person who can go to a who can go to a salon and push back against the stylist's question "Are you sure?" like Michael Jordan in an old Nike ad.
 "Just do it."

 Reason #4: You only live once.

-Every woman hankers to do it at least once in her life, usually it's just after she's come through puberty and is exhausted from overstyling in search of an identity.
-Enter Ani DiFranco, or bell hooks or a women's studies seminar freshman year or most likely, all three at the same time.
+Every woman hankers to do it at least once in her life, usually it's just after she's come through puberty and is exhausted from an overstyling in search of an identity.
+Enter Ani DiFranco, or Bell Hooks or a women's study seminar freshman year or most likely, all three at the same time.
 And one day it all becomes clear.
 The world is divided between two kinds of people: those who want to cut their hair and those who actually cut their hair.
 "One day I'm gonna cut my hair like that," Miley had said.
 "I know I am.
 I will one day."
 Today she's living the dream.

 Reason #5: To tell friends and family, 'you don't know me' (even though they probably do)